GyroSuperintelligence/BabyLM/README.md

 A byte is not treated as a symbol but as a governance mask.
 Its 8 bits encode 256 possible instruction sets that each trigger a unique set of tensor operations.

 **2. The Universal Reference: XOR with 0xAA**
-Every byte is first XORed with `0xAA` (10101010), producing a symmetrical alignment with the system’s internal reference frame.
+Every byte is XORed against a universal reference 0xAA (stateless gene hologram) to yield an 8-bit operation mask (mutated gene hologram) that transforms the dynamic tensor (Epigenome - a 3D projection of the mutation), simulating the expression of intelligence through physical modulation.

-**3. The Genetic Code: From Byte to Operations**
-Each bit of the byte's XOR result maps to a specific gyroscopic operation (Identity, Inverse, Forward/Backward Gyration).
+**3. The Holographic Gene: From Byte to Operations** Each bit of the byte's XOR result maps to a specific gyroscopic operation (Identity, Inverse, Forward/Backward Gyration).
 This set of 8 operations is the "gene" — a complete instruction for transforming the system's state.

-**4. The Epigenome: The Dynamic State Tensor**
-These operations apply to a dynamic [4,2,3,2] tensor, the Epigenome.
+**4. The Epigenome Projection: The Dynamic State Tensor** These operations apply to a dynamic [4,2,3,2] tensor, the Epigenome.
 This is the system's "working memory" or current physical state.
 Each input byte acts as a physical force that evolves this Epigenome, creating an irreversible path-dependent history.
 The intelligence resides in the trajectory of this tensor, not in static data.

 **5. The Intelligence Spectrum: Pattern Matching**